kimlulz/lulzbuntu/README.md

 # lulzbuntu
-Just script for configure my ubuntu desktop environment.
+Shell script for configure my ubuntu desktop environment.
 To execute, `sudo sh [script].sh`

 In case of error while using script (Ex. `oh no something has gone wrong`), reboot ->